-Just the other day, I received an email from the McBassi and Company, a management consulting firm whose members were at one time deeply involved in examining the relationship between a company’s stock performance and their training investment in their people.
+Just the other day, I received an email from McBassi and Company.
+They were a consulting firm whose members researched the relationship between stock performance and corporate training investments.
 In fact, the CEO, Laurie Bassi first noticed the relationship when she was one of the governing members of ASTD.

-At any rate, it appears that they are now a full service management consulting company helping executives select, train and groom the right talent for their organizations.
-And in spite of the economy, this is something that organizations need to do on an ongoing basis if they want to continue being an ongoing concern.
+Now they’re a management consulting company helping executives select, train, and groom talent for their organizations.
+This is something organizations need to do continuously if they want to being ongoing concern, regardless of the economy.

-Anyway, here is the text of the message that I got along with an invitation to join a webinar at the end:
+Anyway, here is the text of the message, along with an invitation to join a webinar at the end:

 Learning to Recover